Seneca-SCPA/Applied-Problem-Solving/docs/computational-thinking.md

 - The website user-interface (displaying the logged-in clerks and providing action options when a specific clerk is selected).
   - Possible function name: "**InitializeClerksLoggedIn**"
+  - This function's scope will be limited to focusing only on preparing the interface, getting and displaying the logged-in user data listing, and providing the options for a selection.
 - Sending a message to a specific clerk
   - Possible function name: "**SendClerkMessage**"
+  - This function's scope will be limited to focusing only on how an administrator can send a message to a selected clerk from the list.
 - Disconnecting a specific clerk
   - Possible function name: "**DisconnectClerk**"
+  - This function's scope will be limited to focusing only on how a selected logged-in user is disconnected.
 - Assigning a new task to a specific clerk
   - Possible function name: "**AssignClerkTask**"
+  - This function's scope will be limited to focusing only on how a selected logged-in user is assigned a new task.

 These are four major pieces of the problem that can be extracted and focused on to solve individually.
 These can be compartmentalized into specific functions where the logic can be isolated to solve only that specific problem.